A White First Generation Hyundai Equus On Black Plates In China

 The first generation Hyundai Equus was manufactured from 1999 until 2009 with a facelift in 2003.
 This black Beijing car is a pre-facelift example.
 The Equus was developed in tandem with the Mitsubishi Proudia, part of a larger cooperation project between Hyundai and Mitsubishi.

 There were various engines available: 3.0 V6, 3.3 V6, 3.5 V6, 3.8 V6, and a big ‘n badass 4.5 liter V8.
-The 3.0 and 3.5 were developed by Hyundai, the other engines by Mitsubishi.
+The 3.0 and 3.5 were developed by Hyundai, and the other engines by Mitsubishi.
 Our Equus JS350 has the 3.5 Sigma V6 under the bonnet, good for an output of 200hp and 290nm.
-Transmission is a five-speed automatic, sending horses to the front wheels.
+The transmission is a five-speed automatic, sending horses to the front wheels.

-The V6 badge on the front fender.
+The V6 badge is on the front fender.

 Hub caps with the Equus logo.